WRocK Online: Rebirth & Later years

-In October 2008, the Hodreal group first established the WRocK format online through the hayag.com online stream.
-Listeners were able to hear WRocK through webstreaming powered by Hayag, or through the WRocK Online website (requires Microsoft Silverlight).
+In October 2008, the original WRocK resumed operations online through the hayag.com online stream.
+Listeners were able to hear WRocK through webstreaming powered by Hayag or the WRocK Online website.

+In May 2010, due to lack of resources and financial challenges, it suspended its operations indefinitely.
+The Cebu station is currently the sole station carrying the WRock branding.

+A year prior, the UMBN took over the operations of the Davao station as Hit Radio.
+In 2015, they acquired the frequency.
+The following year, it rebranded as Retro 95.5.

 In 2015, a new group of investors acquired ACWS-UBN from the Hodreal group.